ProfLehman/cs111_spring_2026/topics/exam2/files_command_line/CS111_File_Manager_Command_Line_Lab.md

 using the command line instead of the File Manager.

-Before starting Part 2, make sure the folder `generated_files` contains only the original files (no subfolders).
+Before starting Part 2, make sure the folder `cs111_files` contains only the original files (no subfolders).
 If needed, delete the folders you created in Part 1.